 Add Hydration Without Heft

 You may think more moisture equals more grease, but a conditioner formulated for oily roots can help curb excess sebum production.
 Headquarters Hydrating Conditioner for Oily Roots and Scalp (Buy It, $7, walmart.com) detangles and hydrates without weighing hair down — and the fresh grapefruit-and-basil scent is perfect for post-workout showers.

 Fight Oil with Oil

-"Peppermint oil has been shown to help break down the sebum your scalp produces," says stylist and scalp expert Philip B. It may seem counterintuitive, but since oil dissolves oil, using this lighter, plant-based oil is an effective way to remove heavier skin sebum and keep your scalp moisturized and healthy, he explains.
+"Peppermint oil has been shown to help break down the sebum your scalp produces," says stylist and scalp expert Philip B. It may seem like a counterintuitive step when it comes to how to get rid of greasy hair, but since oil dissolves oil, using this lighter, plant-based oil is an effective way to remove heavier skin sebum and keep your scalp moisturized and healthy, he explains.

 Try Philip B. Peppermint & Avocado Volumizing & Clarifying Shampoo (Buy It, $34, amazon.com) or Avalon Organics Peppermint Strengthening Shampoo (Buy It, $7, amazon.com).

 When it comes to how to get rid of greasy hair, soaking up the oil is only part of the solution.
 "Scalp brushing is a great technique when you want to forgo shampooing," says B. Using a boar-bristle brush, brush your scalp for two to three minutes, closely enough so that you can really feel it against your head.
 "Because the natural bristles are porous, they pick up the oil at the root and then disperse it down the hair shaft as you brush," he explains.